 If you or someone you know is undergoing cancer treatment and is concerned about medication allergies, it's important to consult with your healthcare team.
 They can provide personalized advice and strategies to manage allergies, ensuring that your treatment continues as smoothly and safely as possible.

 Living with cancer presents unique nutritional challenges, especially when managing allergies can complicate choosing safe, healthy foods.
-A balanced diet plays a crucial role in supporting ones overall health and well-being during cancer treatment.
+A balanced diet plays a crucial role in supporting one's overall health and well-being during cancer treatment.
 Here, we offer guidance on maintaining a nutritious diet while navigating both cancer and dietary allergies.

-The first step is to clearly identify the foods that trigger allergic reactions.
+The first step is to identify the foods that trigger allergic reactions.
 Collaborate with a healthcare provider or an allergist to understand which foods to avoid and consider undergoing allergy testing if you haven't already.
 Knowing the specifics of your allergies enables you to make informed choices about your diet.

 Preparing your meals at home can help minimize the risk of consuming allergens.
 Cross-contamination is a concern for people with severe food allergies, so use separate kitchen tools and utensils for allergen-free cooking.
 Always thoroughly read labels on packaged foods, keeping an eye out for "may contain" warnings or undeclared allergens that might pose a risk.